al-taran/sports-schedule-getter/README.md

 - [x] Add filters for your times
 - [x] Figure out TZ issues
 - [x] Turn request into JSON and implement iterating through different leagues and filtering your teams in one go
+- [x] Put all configs into one spot and retrieve as env vars
+- [ ] Add requirements.txt
 - [ ] Add JSON option for TZ input/output
 - [ ] Disable time filtering if kw not present
 - [ ] Case insensitive team filter